Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step2.md

 And define it as the root tab, which means that once we enter the tabs view, this is the initial tab which is gonna show up:

 {{{diff_step 2.9}}}

+One of the tab's attributes is wrapped with \[square brackets\].
+This is part of Angular2's new template syntax and it means that the `root` property of the HTML element is bound to the `chatsTab` property of the component.

 ## TypeScript Interfaces